 Overview

-About JMS Customs
+JMS Customs

 JMS Customs is a motorcycle garage located in Fayetteville, Arkansas which specializes in vintage motorcycles -- namely Japanese bikes from the ‘60s and ’70s.
 Its founder was a young man before these motorcycles were considered vintage, and they’ve held a place in his heart ever since.
 His garage offers custom motorcycle builds, vintage motorcycle restoration, parts fabrication, and service & repair.